letoram/arcan/src/a12/net/HACKING.md

 - a12.c:process\_audio   (up until MAC check)
 - a12.c:process\_blob    (up until MAC check)

+For directory server mode there are more details to consider.
+One is the introduction of transitive trust - a client can learn about other clients that the directory trusts through dynamic sources and directories joining.

+These are initially opened (DIROPEN) where connection primitives and Kpub are mediated.
+This naturally puts the directory in a MiTM position in two ways.
+One is to block any requests for negotiating a direct connection between the two parties (i.e. force-relaying).
+The other is to force- swap key exchanges similar to how an SSH MiTM would work.
+This is conceptually similar to how CAs can abuse their position of trust in PKIs.

+The main counter measure is that the force- relaying part can be detected by having two clients with a side-band to probe for a directory doing this, and by leveraging other discovery methods (e.g. being on the same LAN or another more trusted directory) to verify that the same Kpubs are being exchanged.

 # Protocol

 This section mostly covers a rough draft of things as they evolve.
 A more